open-policy-agent/gatekeeper/README.md

 ### Uninstallation

-Before uninstalling Gatekeeper, be sure to clean up old `Constraints`, `ConstraintTemplates`, and the `Config` resource in in the `gatekeeper-system` namespace.
+Before uninstalling Gatekeeper, be sure to clean up old `Constraints`, `ConstraintTemplates`, and the `Config` resource in the `gatekeeper-system` namespace.
 This will make sure all finalizers are removed by Gatekeeper.
 Otherwise the finalizers will need to be removed manually.

 #### Before Uninstall, Clean Up Old Constraints